francesco-di-maggio/MyoM1/README.md

 4. Install Myo Connect for Windows using the `Myo.Connect.Installer.exe` file.
 5. Connect the Myo dongle and choose Windows 11 as reading machine.
 6. Open Myo Connect on your Windows virtual machine and add a new device.
-7. Open the example patch on your Windows virtual machine (MyoM1-main/MyoM1-win.maxpat) which sends OSC back to the host Mac.
+7. Open the example patch on your Windows virtual machine (MyoM1-main/MyoM1-win.maxpat).
+This sends OSC data back to the host Mac.
-8. Open the example patch on your Mac (MyoM1-main/MyoM1-mac.maxpat) to receive OSC data.
+8. Open the example patch on your Mac (MyoM1-main/MyoM1-mac.maxpat).
+This receives OSC data from the Windows virtual machine.

-### Copyright
+## Copyright

 Copyright (©) 2024 Francesco Di Maggio, Atau Tanaka & Giusy Caruso